 Strap system

-A secure and adjustable strap system is essential for a proper fit and safety.
+A secure, adjustable strap system is essential for proper fit and safety.

 Shell material

-Different helmets may use various materials, such as polycarbonate, fiberglass, or carbon fiber, each with its pros and cons in terms of durability and weight.
+Different helmets may use various materials, such as polycarbonate, fiberglass, or carbon fiber, each with its own advantages and disadvantages in durability and weight.

 Q: How should I care for my MTB Full Face Helmet?